anaghasethu/KTU-sem7-compilerdesign-programs/README.md

 11.Construct a Shift Reduce Parser for a given language.

-12. Write a program to perform loop unrolling.
+12.Write a program to perform loop unrolling.